Creating sensor faces

 Retrieving the data

 The face controller supplies the list of sensor ids.
-To access more information about those sensors and retrieving their current values, there are two options.
+To access more information about those sensors and to retrieve their current values, there are two options.
 We can instantiate a Sensor for each id and query the formattedValue or raw value and unit from it.
 It also contains the user visible name of the sensor and the range of possible values via minimum and maximum.

 The second option is to pass the list of ids to a SensorDataModel and query the data from there.
 The list of sensors will be turned into a table with each column representing a sensor.
 The same properties as a Sensor has are exposed as the different roles of the model.